River Arun: Decline

 From the 1840s, use of the river declined, as a result of competition from the railways, and changes in coastal shipping.
 Littlehampton grew in importance as a port and after years of resistance by the people of Arundel, the customs house was moved there in 1864.
 The Mid-Sussex Railway opened their line from Horsham to Pulborough and Petworth in 1859, which was extended to Ford and Littlehampton in 1863.
 Receipts from tolls had peaked at £2044 for the five years from 1835 to 1840, when a dividend of 11.8 percent was paid, but dropped quickly, raising just £389 for years between 1870 and 1875, when the dividend was 1 percent.

 By 1852, the barge service to London only ran once a week, and it had ceased altogether three years later.
 Most vessels reaching Arundel were coasters rather than barges by 1886, and just 20 ships used the facilities that year.
 The Wey and Arun Canal closed in 1871.
 The proprietors of the upper river ceased to maintain the navigation from 1 January 1888, and the last barge passed through Hardham Tunnel on 29 January 1889.
-The river was abandoned as a navigation by a warrant issued as part of the Railway and Canal Traffic Act of 1888.
+The river was abandoned as a navigation by a warrant issued as part of the Railway and Canal Traffic Act 1888.
 The River Lark in Suffolk was the only other river navigation abandoned at that time.
 The Board of Trade issued a closing order in 1896, and after that, there was no navigation authority responsible for the upper river.
 However, traffic did not cease entirely.

 Fifteen or twenty barges were still using the river in the 1880s, although the upper reaches were no longer accessible.
 Arundel docks silted up between 1875 and 1896.
 In 1898, the London, Brighton and South Coast Railway, who by this time were the owners of the railway from Horsham to Littlehampton, drilled down into the tunnel where the main line and the branch to Midhurst crossed its course, and poured tons of chalk into the tunnel to stabilise it.
 A trade in chalk and lime extracted from Amberley chalk pits continued into the early twentieth century.
 Some ships were towed to Arundel by paddle tugs, and imports of salt, timber and coal for the gasworks continued.
 Arundel was visited by its last steamer in 1914, and the last sailing vessel to reach the port did so three years later.
 Passage of larger craft upstream was hindered by the construction of a swing bridge at Littlehampton in 1908, and prevented by a fixed railway bridge at Ford built in 1938.
 As freight traffic disappeared from the river, Edward Slaughter, who later became part of the company of Buller and Slaughter, was hiring pleasure craft by 1903, and the company was still doing so in the 1990s.